Nettking/sysml/readme.md

   - **Evo_before:** Specializes the base model for a soil-based cultivation approach by adding soil-specific ports and relationships.
   - **Evo_afterw:** Specializes the base model for a hydroponic system by introducing ports for nutrient sensing, dissolved oxygen, pH monitoring, and pump actuation.

 ## File Structure
+- `StrawberryCultivation.sysml`
+  The base model for the strawberry cultivation system (without evolution).

-- **StrawberryCultivation.sysml**
+- `StrawberryCultivationEvo.sysml`
-  Implements the strawberry cultivation model, including both evolution variants:
+  Implements evolution variants:
   - **Evo_before:** Soil-based specialization.
   - **Evo_afterw:** Hydroponic specialization.

+- `StrawberryCultivationEvo2.sysml`
+  A refined evolution variant that details physical device parts and specific variant connections for both soil-based and hydroponic approaches.

 ## Getting Started